Geology of Hong Kong: Ma Shi Chau

-Ma Shi Chau is a tidal island in the Tolo Harbour in northeast New Territories.
+Ma Shi Chau (meaning "horse dung island") is a tidal island in the Tolo Harbour in northeast New Territories.
 It is an important special area for geological studies.
-It contains rocks from three different formations: Permian sedimentary rocks, Early Cretaceous volcanic rocks and middle Cretaceous sedimentary rocks.
-Fossils of ammonoids, corals and bivalves were found in the black Permian sedimentary rocks.
-Layers of fine volcanic ash deposits formed the light grey colored tuffaceous layers interbedded with the brownish Cretaceous sediments.
-Ma Shi Chau is very close to a major fault (Tolo channel fault).
-Rocks on Ma Shi Chau are therefore subjected to deformation by fault activities.
-Various deformed structures such as folds, kink bands, microfaults and sheared rocks can be observed on Ma Shi Chau.
+It contains rocks from three different formations: Permian sedimentary rocks, Early Cretaceous volcanic rocks, and Middle Cretaceous sedimentary rocks.
+Fossils of ammonoids, corals, and bivalves were found in the black Permian sedimentary rocks.
+Layers of fine volcanic ash deposits formed the light grey coloured tuffaceous layers interbedded with the brownish Cretaceous sediments.
+Ma Shi Chau is very close to a major fault (Tolo channel fault); the rock of Ma Shi Chau was subjected to deformation by fault activity, and thus various deformation structures such as folds, kink bands, microfaults, and sheared rock can be observed on Ma Shi Chau.

-Metamorphic rocks
+Metamorphic Rocks

 Metamorphic rocks made up less than 1% of Hong Kong land surface.
-They are found in Lok Ma Chau near the border with Shenzhen, Ma On Shan and Yuen Long.
-However, metamorphic rocks in Ma On Shan and Yuen Long were only seen in boreholes.
-Metamorphic rocks are sedimentary rocks or igneous rocks that are altered under high temperature and pressure but are not melted.
-Atoms are re-arranged and new minerals are formed.
+They can be found in Lok Ma Chau near the border with Shenzhen, Ma On Shan and Yuen Long.
+However, metamorphic rocks in Ma On Shan and Yuen Long have only been seen in boreholes.
+Metamorphic rocks are sedimentary rocks or igneous rocks that are altered under high temperature and pressure but have not been not melted.
 Metamorphic rocks in Hong Kong are all altered sedimentary rocks formed in Carboniferous period.
-Then until the middle Jurassic volcanic activity, magma chambers were formed and they intruded into older rocks.
-The heat of the magma together with active movements along major faults in Hong Kong, created a high temperature and pressure environment, causing the relatively older Carboniferous sedimentary layers to alter.
+Until the Middle Jurassic volcanic activity, magma chambers formed and intruded into older rocks.
+The heat of the magma, combined with active movements along major faults in Hong Kong, created a high temperature and high pressure environment, causing the older Carboniferous sedimentary layers to metamorphose.
 Rocks in Lok Ma Chau became meta-sedimentary rocks and phyllites, which were low-grade metamorphic rocks.
 This indicates that Lok Ma Chau rocks were not much altered.
 However, rocks in Ma On Shan and Yuen Long, which were originally limestones, became a high-grade marble.
 These rocks were significantly altered by the high temperature of magma intrusions.

-Ma On Shan Iron ore
+Ma On Shan Iron Ore

 Iron ore ore bodies were found in Ma On Shan.
 They are both located near a granitic body, where hot magma intrusions existed during late Jurassic.
 The hot magma carried metal ores to the crust from the mantle as it rose.
 Metal ores are concentrated into hot fluids as it forced itself into cracks of the Ma On Shan limestone.
 The hot concentrated fluid (hydrothermal fluid) triggered chemical reactions.
 This process finally produced skarn, which an altered rock that carried the concentrated metal ores.

 Mining in Ma On Shan first started in 1906 and became very active during the second World War for weapon production.
 Later, in 1976, the mine was closed down due to dropping metal prices.
-Today, the mining tunnels and the mining pit can still be seen in Ma On Shan.
+Today, the mining tunnels and mining pit can still be seen in Ma On Shan.